 How to become a paid speaker

-Becoming a paid speakers is not like selling cars or soap.
+If you want to become a paid speakers is not like selling cars or soap.
 Take that into consideration as you build a career.

 It does not matter whether you want to become a paid speaker, are peddling books, theatre or tv-series (or subscriptions to reports for speakers).
 If you work with culture in any way, shape or form - particularly commercially - you can benefit a lot from adopting a simple framework of mind: ideas spread like pathogens.
 The idea has some implications for your marketing efforts: